 The other obvious source is products already on Amazon.
-By researching and evaluating products already there, you may find products that you can get access to (.e.g. make available for drop-shipping).
-You can then add those products to your seller's list just as you would products you added personally to Amazon.
+By researching and evaluating products already there, you may find products that you can get access to (e.g. make available for PL or WS).
+You can then add those products to your seller's list just like any other products you would add to Amazon.